 29. Most Unique Book You Read In 2016?

-A Portrait of the Desert in Personages of Power by Rose Lemberg (forthcoming in 2017).
+A Portrait of the Desert in Personages of Power by RB Lemberg (forthcoming in 2017).

 Incomplete Short Stories and Essays by Jamie Berrout

 30. Book That Made You The Most Mad (doesn’t necessarily mean you didn’t like it)?

 I was frequently angry on Amanda’s behalf while reading If I Was Your Girl by Meredith Russo, at the circumstances and at some of the people in her life (ugh her dad pissed me off a lot).
 I wanted better for her on so many levels.I was angry at the book itself while reading Worth the Wait by Joey Hill.
 For multiple reasons that I describe in my review.

 1. New favorite book blog you discovered in 2016?